gcastillo-ucsd/kloudspeaker/External-interface.md

-Mollify external interface is utility script for controlling Mollify outside, for example when integrating it into existing site.
+Kloudspeaker external interface is utility script for controlling Mollify outside, for example when integrating it into existing site.

 ## Functions